 Improper coding also might occur through "unbundling" or "fragmentation."
 Medicare and Medicaid often will have lower reimbursement rates for groups of procedures commonly performed together, such as incisions and closures incidental to surgeries.
 Unbundling or fragmenting billing codes illegally increases a provider’s profits by billing bundled procedures separately, which results in higher reimbursement from Medicare and Medicaid.

-The use of electronic health records (EHR) software can facilitate upcoding and unbundling, as Phillips & Cohen attorneys have noted.
+The use of electronic health records (EHR) software can facilitate upcoding and unbundling.
 With EHR software, providers can copy and paste notes from a patient’s previous visit into each current treatment note, which can make it appear that the provider has diagnosed and treated every condition on that list.
 Providers also might restrict the menus on their EHR software to show only diagnoses and treatment codes with the highest reimbursement rates.

 The False Claims Act gives employees a way to stop healthcare fraud.
 With the help of an attorney, employees can file a "qui tam" lawsuit, which will trigger a government investigation.
 Whistleblowers may receive rewards of 15 percent to 30 percent of the amount the government recovers as a result of a qui tam lawsuit.